Coke sales rebound as vaccinations roll out and venues open - WTMJ

 AP Business Writer

-Sales are steadily improving at Coca-Cola Co. as vaccinations allow for the opening of stadiums, restaurants and theaters in many regions globally.
+Sales are steadily improving at Coca-Cola Co. as vaccinations allow for the opening of restaurants and offices in many regions globally.

 Coke historically had booked half its sales from restaurants, stadiums and other public places.
 The pandemic broadsided the company.

+Quincey said the company remains on track to deliver 2021 earnings that match or exceed 2019.
+But he cautioned that sales could still slip backward.
+Global coronavirus cases recently hit a new peak, he said, and that could cause some markets to shut down again.

+“The principal uncertainty remains the risk of additional lockdowns,” Quincey said during a conference call with analysts Monday.
+“There’s no guarantee there won’t be some extra degree of lockdowns in May or October or December that puts pressure back on the business.”

 Sales rose 5% in the January-March period this year, the Atlanta company said Monday.
 But the recovery is uneven.
-Case volume declined in North America and Europe, where many dining rooms and other venues remain closed.
+Case volume fell 6% North America and 2% in Europe and Africa.
+Case volume was flat in Latin America and jumped 9% in Asia.

 Net income dropped 19% to $2.2 billion in the first quarter.
 Excluding one-time items, the company earned 55 cents per share.
 That exceeded Wall Street’s forecast of 50 cents, according to analysts polled by FactSet.